tanujtp/tanujtp/README.md

 **AI Product Leader • Builder of agentic systems • Open-source maximalist**

 I design and ship real-world **Agentic AI** — multi-agent systems, voice agents, and LLM-powered workflows that solve actual problems for real people.
-By day I lead product at [SimplAI](https://simplai.ai).
+By day I lead AI Product and Platform at [SimplAI](https://simplai.ai).
 By night (and most weekends) I'm here on GitHub, **rebuilding everything I care about in public** and open-sourcing it for anyone who wants to learn, fork, or build on top of it.

 > If you've ever thought *"I wish someone would just show me how an agent is actually wired end-to-end"* — that's the gap I'm trying to close, one repo at a time.